geltz/ComfyUI-geltz/README.md

   Matches CFG frequency to the clean condition to avoid overdriving guidance when prompts are strong.

 * **SADA Acceleration**
   Skips diffusion steps based on trajectory stability, following the idea in [Stability-guided Adaptive Diffusion Acceleration](https://arxiv.org/abs/2507.17135).
-Aims to reduce steps while preserving the intended look.
+Aims to reduce steps while preserving structure.

+* **Token Shuffler**
+  Patches UNet attention to deterministically shuffle tokens per timestep, with configurable probability and strength.

 ## Schedulers